 The Role of Policy

-The Brady Campaign supports a policy platform that addresses the broad gun violence problem and is driven by the opportunity to save the most lives.
+The Brady Campaign supports a policy platform that addresses the problem of gun violence and is driven by the opportunity to save the most lives.
 Every death is a tragedy, whether in a mass shooting that horrifies our entire nation, or one of the 32 gun murders or 90 gun deaths in our communities and homes every day.
 We applaud the Obama Administration, members of Congress, and others at the federal and state level who are leading a policy conversation based on our common goals and values, avoiding the usual, divisive political debate.
 Policies such as “universal background checks” on all gun sales would keep guns out of the hands of felons, domestic abusers, the dangerously mentally ill and other illegal purchasers without impacting anyone else’s Second Amendment right to own guns.
 Background checks are supported by the overwhelming majority of Americans, including gun owners, and they make us all safer.

 The Legal Action Project